Bernard Lee Henderson

 Bio

 Bernard Lee “Slim” Henderson, after graduating from Milby High School in Houston, Texas, in 1949, received an academic scholarship at the University of Houston in mechanical engineering.
-Originally a cook for the National Guard while in Fort Sill, Oklahoma when the war broke out, he was reassigned to the Marine Corps in San Diego before his deployment to Pohang, Korea in February of 1951.
-Bernard Henderson moved to the 5th Marine Regiment, weapons company, as a 3.5 rocket launcher during Operation Killer.
-Bernard Henderson’s company was met with extreme resistance from the Chinese and North Korean forces, but they were able to hold a steady line against the enemy.
+Originally a cook for the National Guard while in Fort Sill, Oklahoma, when the war broke out, he was reassigned to the Marine Corps in San Diego before his deployment to Pohang, Korea, in February 1951.
+He moved to the 5th Marine Regiment, weapons company, as a 3.5 rocket launcher during Operation Killer.
+His company was met with extreme resistance from the Chinese and North Korean forces, but they were able to hold a steady line against the enemy.
 Having secured several mountain ranges along the Taebaek Mountains from the Chinese, he shared life as a Marine and how proud he was of the Korean people’s engineering feats following the armistice.
+Additionally, he has enjoyed sharing his experiences in the Korean War with several schools and future generations.

 Video Clips

-Bernard Henderson shared that he would write letters to his parents requesting fruitcakes and breads.
-His mom would send care packages to the front lines.
-He said he was able to carry the food along with all of his military supplies (almost 88 lbs of ammo) on A-frames that were designed to carry the amount of bullets and supplies.
+Bernard Henderson shares he would write letters to his parents requesting fruitcakes and breads.
+He recalls his mother sent care packages to the front lines.
+He says he was able to carry the food along with all of his military supplies (almost 88 lbs of ammo) on A-frames that were designed to carry the amount of bullets and supplies.

 Share YouTube: